hunter-teacher-cert/unit_plan-introduction-to-game-development-hs/README.md

 ### Assesments
 (list summative and/or formative assessments used)

-- Do Now/ Exit Tickets assessing understanding of covered concepts
+- Do Now/ Exit Tickets and Activities assessing understanding of covered concepts
   - Functions
   - Events & Event Handling
   - Parent/child hierarchy